Purnata-1/stakeoverflow-survey-data-analysis/README.md

 The notebook here has all of the workings used to answer the 3 questions above.

 # Licensing, Authors, Acknowledgements
 Credit to Stack Overflow for the data.
-Click [HERE](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017) for the Kaggle link where youb can find the licensing and other information on the data.
+Click [HERE](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017) for the Kaggle link where you can find the licensing and other information on the data.